 The Bodhisatta was once an ascetic.
 Before this, he was the son of the king’s chaplain and was educated along with the crown prince.
 The two men were very close friends, and when the prince became king, the Bodhisatta knew he would be given great power.
 But he didn’t want this and so went off to the Himalayas to live as an ascetic.
 He subdued his senses and lived in such grim austerity that the throne of Indra, king of the gods, was shaken.
 When Indra saw the Bodhisatta’s intense virtue he worried that the Bodhisatta would replace him, so Indra schemed to destroy his righteousness.

 After the Bodhisatta said no, Indra returned to the palace and told the king to offer his daughter, who was as lovely as a celestial nymph, as a wife to the Bodhisatta if he agreed to do the sacrifice.
 When he saw her, Indra said, he would be struck with lust and be unable to resist.
 The next day the king sent his daughter with his advisor back to the forest and Indra’s prediction proved correct.
-The moment the Bodhisatta saw her, he lost his moral sense, and trembling with the power of passion he agreed to do the sacrifice.
+The moment the Bodhisatta saw the princess, he lost his moral sense, and trembling with the power of passion he agreed to do the sacrifice.

-The eager king added his entire kingdom and a pile of the seven treasures to his offer, but the Bodhisatta had recovered his mystic insight and refused.
+The eager king added his entire kingdom and a pile of the seven precious jewels to his offer, but the Bodhisatta had recovered his mystic insight and refused.
 He sat cross-legged in the air and gave the king a sermon on proper behavior and encouraged him to spend the rest of his life doing good deeds, starting with destroying the sacrificial pit.
 And then the Bodhisatta flew back home and never again succumbed to temptation.

 In the Lifetime of the Buddha